 When you're dealing with marriage turmoil, it's difficult to focus on the people who need your attention most: Your children.
 However, when that needy spouse is a thing of the past, you'll finally be able to focus on being the kind of parent you want to be.

 You'll Break Out of the "One True Love" Mindset

 Committing yourself to one person for the rest of your life sets unrealistic expectations about how one person can emotionally fulfill another.
 The good news?
 Getting divorced in your 40s, when you're old enough to realize what you want and need from a relationship, can help you realize that your emotional (and physical) needs don't have to be met by a single person.

 You'll Have Time For Creative Endeavors

 Being married often means that the amount of alone time you enjoy is virtually nil.
-However, when you get divorced in your 40s, you might just find yourself with plenty of time alone—and that’s a good thing.
-Researchers at the University of Buffalo have found that spending time alone is linked to increased creativity, giving you plenty of projects to look forward to when you’re flying solo.
+However, with divorce at 40, you might just find yourself with plenty of time alone—and that's a good thing.
+Researchers at the University of Buffalo have found that spending time alone is linked to increased creativity, giving you plenty of projects to look forward to when you're flying solo.

 It Will Make You More Ambitious

 A bad partner can be the mortal enemy of ambition.
 Whether your spouse wants you to stay home to raise the kids or just be home every day by 5, those pressures can often make it seem like your ambition isn't worthwhile.
 Fortunately, with that bad marriage gone, you can be as ambitious as you want without feeling you're stepping on your partner's toes.

 As we get older, our ability to shrug off other people's opinions increases, making our 40s prime time for reinvention.
 Post-divorce is the perfect time to get that crazy haircut, start singing karaoke, or take that dream job overseas.